matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `event_cache_size`

 The number of events to cache in memory.
-Not affected by `caches.global_factor` and is not part of the `caches` section.
 Defaults to 10K.
+Like other caches, this is affected by `caches.global_factor` (see below).

+Note that this option is not part of the `caches` section.

 Example configuration:
 ```yaml